ansonmau/projects/README.md

 # projects
 My personal projects.

-UNDER CONSTRUCTION.
-EXTREMELY DISORGANIZED AS OF NOW.

-A directory of my personal projects and applications made for the companies I work(ed) for.
+A directory of my personal projects and applications made for the companies I work(ed) for (that I am allowed to show).